-Although users may notice and encode the words

-or graphics of a warning display, they still may not understand the intended message.
+Although users may notice and encode the words or graphics of a warning display, they still may not understand the intended message.
 Consider the warning statement "Contains Carbon Monoxide."
-This statement would not be an effective warning if the receiver does not know that this gas is poisonous.
-Generally, it is better to have no understanding of a warning that has benign effects than have it create a misunderstanding or confusion that creates a hazard.
-For instance, certain medications display a picture with a pregnant woman with a slash prohibition symbol meant to indicate that pregnant women should not take this drug.
-If this symbol were misinterpreted as an illustration for birth control, the consequences could be disastrous.
+This statement would not be an effective warning if the reader does not know that this gas is poisonous.
+Moreover, there are potential problems of a misunderstanding or confusion.
+For example, certain medications have included a pictorial representation of a pregnant woman with a slash prohibition symbol meant to indicate that pregnant women should not take the drug.
+If the symbol were misinterpreted as indicating a method of birth control, disastrous consequences could result.